Vyral/base-template/_posts/2021-08-16-why-we-arent-heading-for-another-market-crash.md

   - Market Update
 excerpt: My brief explanation as to why our housing bubble isn’t going to burst.
 enclosure:
-pullquote: >-
-  Unlike in 2008, our hot market is being driven by high demand and low inventory.
+pullquote: Unlike in 2008, high demand and low inventory are driving this hot market.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false